jboss-developer/jboss-migration-center/_snippets/learn.md

-Learn Red Hat JBoss Enterprise Application Platform
+Learn About Red Hat JBoss Enterprise Application Platform
 ===================================================

 Red Hat JBoss Enterprise Application Platform 6 is a fast, secure, powerful application platform built upon open standards, and compliant with the Java™ Enterprise Edition 6 specification.
 It provides an innovative modular, cloud-ready architecture, powerful management and automation, and world class developer productivity.
 JBoss EAP 6 leverages the JBoss Application Server and adds enterprise features for high-availability clustering, caching, messaging, transactions and a full web services stack.
 It also includes  a new modular class loading system, and a Management Console and Management Command Line Interface.